|Watch the Spring 2010 CityVision final presentations.|

 Students or recent graduates who are interested in a greater commitment to CityVision are invited to apply for an intern position in the Outreach Department.
 Interns act as volunteer instructors and assist with the administration of the program.
 Learn more about internships at the Museum.

 Become a school partner

-If your school is interested in becoming a partner, please contact the Outreach Programs Coordinator.
+If your school is interested in becoming a partner, please contact the Teen Programs Coordinator.
 Your school must be a part of the D.C.
 Public Schools system or D.C.
 Charter Schools System, and must also recruit a staff member to accompany the students to the program each week.

 The spring 2010 CityVision participants explored three sites along both sides of the Anacostia River on the Southeast Waterfront.
 Students from John Burroughs Education Campus and Stuart-Hobson Middle School worked with professionals from the National Capital Planning Commission, and other local organizations, to design plans for this emerging area.
 Highlights from the three plans include: an underwater library in the Anacostia River near the Florida Rock site, an arts and recreation center surrounded by gardens on Poplar Point, and a large entertainment complex, boardwalk and ferris wheel on the Navy Yards site.
 All of the plans included wetlands to help improve the Anacostia River.

 During the fall 2009 CityVision, the Museum partnered with the National Capital Planning Commission to work with local youth on designing a new White House Visitor Center.
 Students from Browne Education Campus and Columbia Heights Education Campus were challenged to explore three sites around the White House, interview tourists and government officials, and think creatively about design.
 For their final public presentation, students developed proposals for improving the quality of the experience for people who visit, live, or work in or near the White House.